Uniformly Valid Confidence Sets Based on the Lasso: Introduction

-\cite{leeetal13TR} consider finite-sample results for confidence intervals in connection with the Lasso estimator yet these authors take a different route in that their intervals are not set to cover the true parameter, but a pseudo-true value that depends on the selected model and coincides with the true parameter if the selected model is correct.
+\cite{LeeEtAl16} consider finite-sample results for confidence intervals in connection with the Lasso estimator yet these authors take a different route in that their intervals are not set to cover the true parameter, but a pseudo-true value that depends on the selected model and coincides with the true parameter if the selected model is correct.
 All inference is conditional on the selected model.
-Their method is in line with the general proposal of \cite{beretal13} who discuss an intricate procedure for obtaining confidence regions for this pseudo-true parameter after a model selection step.
+A model-dependent parameter is also covered in \cite{BerkEtAl13} who discuss an intricate procedure for obtaining confidence regions for a pseudo-true parameter in connection with arbitrary model selection procedures.

-In this paper, we construct confidence sets based on the Lasso estimator for the \emph{entire} unknown parameter vector.
+\emph{In this paper, we construct confidence sets based on the Lasso estimator for the entire unknown parameter vector.
+We stress that while in the low-dimensional case the LS estimator can be employed to build confidence regions, the Lasso estimator is still used in such a framework, naturally entailing the question on how to conduct valid inference, and our results also quantify the worst-case estimation (``post-model selection'') error of this method.
+Moreover, \cite{SchneiderEwald17TR} show that in high dimensions, the Lasso estimator may in fact act as a low-dimensional procedure in which case the results of this paper can also be applied.}

 One of the challenges of this task lies in the well-known fact that the finite-sample distribution of the Lasso estimator depends on the unknown parameter in a complicated manner.
-This phenomenon does not vanish for large samples as can be seen within a so-called moving-asymptotic framework (see \cite{poelee09} for a detailed analysis in orthogonal design) and also occurs for related estimators.
-In order to construct valid confidence sets, we need to know the smallest coverage probability occurring over the whole parameter space. \cite{poesch10} derive a formula for the minimal coverage probability of fixed-width confidence intervals based on the Lasso estimator in one dimension using knowledge of its finite-sample distribution.
+This phenomenon does not vanish for large samples as can be seen within a so-called moving-asymptotic framework (see \cite{PoetscherLeeb09} for a detailed analysis in orthogonal design) and also occurs for related estimators.
+In order to construct valid confidence sets, we need to know the smallest coverage probability occurring over the whole parameter space. \cite{PoetscherSchneider10} derive a formula for the minimal coverage probability of fixed-width confidence intervals based on the Lasso estimator in one dimension using knowledge of its finite-sample distribution.
 In the general case, this finite-sample distribution is not known, so it is not clear how to obtain an expression for the coverage probability in more than one dimension.
 Additionally, this coverage probability clearly depends on the shape that is used for the confidence set and it is a not clear a priori what this shape should be.
 We do the following.